luandph/training/projects/realworld/description.md

 - Favorite articles
 - Follow other users

-Skills you will get
+### Skills you will get

 - Reading comprehension: Frontend specs, API specs
+- Project estimation
-- Build a React project from scratch
+- Start a React project from scratch
+- Understand and be able to use Chain Services
 - Work with Git
 -

-References
+### References

 - https://realworld-docs.netlify.app/introduction/
 - https://github.com/gothinkster/realworld